thepushkarp/etymology-viewer/README.md

 Check [Logophilia](https://logophilia.in/) to know about words and the etymology behind them.
 It's an extremely fun way to learn words!

+## Disclaimer

+There isn't a single source of truth for etymologies; words' origins can be heavily disputed.
+This websites fetches data from [ety-python](https://github.com/jmsv/ety-python), whose source data is mostly mined from Wiktionary.

 <small>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></small>.

 ---